crosshatch/server/OVERVIEW.md

 message by fostering a strong connection to the story and its characters.

 Crosshatch also provides real-time insights, allowing admins to track progress in areas like reading comprehension, problem-solving and emotional health.
-This uniquely positions Crosshatch to meet the growing demand for meaningful educational content that engages children while empowering parents and educators.
+Crosshatch meets the growing demand for educational content that engages children while empowering parents and educators.

 ## Market